Haigh Hall: Haigh Country Park

 Parkland surrounding the hall now forms the Haigh Country Park and the Haigh Hall Golf Club.
 Although in the 1790s the park encompassed an area of 500 acre, the area today is around 250 acre.

 The Great Haigh Sough, a 1120 yd tunnel to drain shallow coal pits, was driven under the estate between 1653 and 1670 by Sir Roger Bradshaigh.
 The estate was cut through by the southern portion of the Lancaster Canal, now part of the Leeds and Liverpool Canal, in 1799.
 The canal is crossed by several bridges within the park.
 The estate is bounded to the west by the River Douglas and to the east, the boundary is New Road.

-The two-storey stable block of 1865 has been converted to the golf clubhouse and information centre.
+The two-storey stable block of 1865 has been converted to the golf clubhouse and information center.
 It is built of red brick with stone and blue and yellow brick dressings.
 Its tower has round-headed windows and an opening for a clock face.

-The Haigh Hall Miniature Railway, a 15-inch gauge railway, was opened in 1986, and at weekends runs around a 1 mi circuit through the woodland.
+The Haigh Hall Miniature Railway, a 15-inch gauge railway, was opened in 1886, and at weekends runs around a 1 mi circuit through the woodland.
 The 3.5-inch and 5-inch gauge model steam railway is operated by Wigan Model Engineering Society on a 1/3 mi track.

 From 2002 to 2011 the park was the venue for the "Haigh Fest" music festival, which returned in 2017 after a six-year gap.